Ulrik Berglann

-Ulrik Reinaldo Berglann (born 31 May 1992 in Nesna) is a Norwegian football winger who currently plays for Lyn.
+Ulrik Reinaldo Berglann (born 31 May 1992) is a Norwegian football winger who currently plays for Lyn.

 Career

 Berglann joined the first team in 2011 after impressing at Bodø/Glimt 2.

 He made his first-tier debut as a substitute against Stabæk in April 2014.

 On 7 July 2015, Berglann joined Strømmen on loan until the end of the season.